Xpertians/xmonkey-namonica/README.md

-# xmonkey-namonica
+# Xmonkey Namonica
+## Summary
+Xmonkey Namonica (xmonkey-namonica) is a Python tool created to facilitate the generation of Open Source Legal Notices, which contain copyright and license information from Open Source packages.
+The main goal of the tool is to provide a tool for developers to programmatically generate legal notices for the open-source software shipped in their projects, with fewer requirements and no friction.

+The tool uses a few other Xmonkey libraries under the hood, for example:
+* OSLiLi: Open Source License Identification Library, a tool that uses fuzzy hashing and ML Naive Bayesian Filter to identify licenses.
+* Python-ssdeep: the main ssdeep library that wraps ssdeep for Fuzzy Hashing.

 ## Package URL (purl)
-A single URL parameter using a common industry standard structure.
+PURL is a single URL parameter that uses a common industry standard structure to identify a package (Software).
 See the [PURL Spec](https://github.com/package-url/purl-spec) project for details on the specification's structure.
 In some cases, xmonkey-namonica may deviate from the purl spec standard to precisely identify components used in your application, like when you must submit a Compliance Tarball for Copyleft licenses.

 ```
 "pkg:{ecosystem}/[{namespace}/]{component_name}@{version}[?{qualifier}={value}]"